PowerShell/DscResources/GettingStartedWithGitHub.md

 ## Resolve merge conflicts

-If another pull request is merged while yours are in review, then you have to get those new changes into your working branch before your pull request are allowed to merge.
+If another pull request is merged while yours is in review, you will need to add those new changes into your working branch before your pull request is allowed to merge.
 To do this we will 'rebase' the branch.
-That means that the changes you made in your working branch for your pull request will be 'replayed' on top of the changes that were recently merged into dev, as though you originally created your branch/fork from the current point that the dev branch is at.
+This means that the changes you made in your working branch for your pull request will be 'replayed' on top of the changes that were recently merged into dev, as though you originally created your branch/fork from the current point that the dev branch is at.
 _Note: Since it's replayed you might get conflicts several times during the rebase process (for the first `rebase` command, and for each following `rebase --continue`)._

-It's a few steps to get this done.
+Here are the steps to rebasing your branch:
 **_Note: These steps require that you have added the remote as described above.
 Run `git remote -v` to verify that you have the remotes `my` pointing to your fork repository and `origin` pointing to the original repository._**

 1. Rebase the local dev branch from the base dev branch.